syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Creates a new PDF document
 Dim document As New PdfDocument()
 'Adds a new page
 Dim page As PdfPageBase = document.Pages.Add()
+'Create PDF graphics for the page
 Dim graphics As PdfGraphics = page.Graphics

-'Creates a certificate instance from the PFX file with private key Dim pdfCert As New PdfCertificate("PDF.pfx", "password123")

-'Creates a digital signature
+'Creates a certificate instance from the PFX file with private key Dim pdfCert As New PdfCertificate("PDF.pfx", "password123") 'Creates a digital signature
-Dim signature As New PdfSignature(document, page, pdfCert, "Signature")

-'Sets an image for the signature field
+Dim signature As New PdfSignature(document, page, pdfCert, "Signature") 'Sets an image for the signature field
-Dim signatureImage As New PdfBitmap("signature.jpg")

-'Sets enable signature validation appearance
+Dim signatureImage As New PdfBitmap("signature.jpg") 'Sets enable signature validation appearance
 signature.EnableValidationAppearance = True
 'Sets signature info
 signature.Bounds = New RectangleF(New PointF(0, 0), signatureImage.PhysicalDimension)
 signature.ContactInfo = "johndoe@owned.us"
 signature.LocationInfo = "Honolulu, Hawaii"
 signature.Reason = "I am author of this document."
 'Draws the signature image
 graphics.DrawImage(signatureImage, 0, 0)

-'Saves and closes the document document.Save("Output.pdf") document.Close(True)
+'Save and close the document
+document.Save("Output.pdf")
+document.Close(True)